Virginia in the American Revolution

-The history of Virginia in the American Revolution begins with the role the Colony of Virginia played in early dissent against the British government and culminates with the defeat of General Cornwallis by the allied forces at the Siege of Yorktown in 1781, an event that signaled the effective military end to the conflict.
+The history of Virginia in the American Revolution begins with the role the Colony of Virginia played in early dissent against the British government and culminates with the defeat of General Cornwallis by the allied forces at the Siege of Yorktown in 1781, which signaled the effective military end to the conflict.
 Numerous Virginians played key roles in the Revolution, including George Washington, Patrick Henry, and Thomas Jefferson.